SAPI - Terms of Service

 (a) meet and maintain all the requirements set out in the API Documentation, as amended by us from time to time, which form part of these Terms.
 You can access the latest version of the API Documentation at developers.sensis.com.au/docs

-(b) enable at least one type of user interaction with the Data that would be a "reportable event" as described under the reporting requirements set out in the API Implementation Guidelines or as otherwise accepted by Sensis from time to time;
+(b)enable user interactions with the Data that are "reportable events" as described under the reporting requirements set out in the API Documentation or as otherwise accepted by Sensis from time to time;

 (c) not submit automated or pre-defined search queries to the API in a manner calculated to reproduce all or a substantial part of the Data in any of our Yellow Pages® and White Pages® directories databases;

 (d) only publish the Data returned by the API in response to each Local Search query by delivering that Data to the End User who submitted the relevant Local Search query to the API;

 (e) not operate on an internal network or otherwise in a manner that prevents public access to the Application (except during the development and testing phase of the application);

 (f) not provide portable or in car navigation services, including providing navigational guidance (such as turn by turn navigation);

 (g) not enable an end-user who only knows the telephone number of a person or business to identify the name and/or address of that person or business;

 (h) not have the main, primary or predominant purpose of providing or enabling direct marketing services, data cleansing services, or address validation services;